 Late summer is prime time to sample the area’s famous fruits, including apples, apricots, cherries and the coveted Palisade peach.
 Find super-fresh produce, preserves and other treats at the many farm stands along the Fruit and Wine Byway, including Anita’s Pantry & Produce and Alida’s Fruits.
 The farm and orchard tours are also excellent.
 Learn about organic farming at Aloha Organic Fruit, meet the happy alpacas at SunCrest Orchard Alpacas and Fiber Works and walk through fragrant lavender fields at Sage Creations Organic Farm.

 4. There’s more to discover than just fruit and wine.

-5. The Fruit and Wine Byway boasts some of the Western Slope’s most iconic views.
+5. The Fruit and Wine Byway boasts some of Grand Junction’s most iconic views.

-Sights of the majestic Grand Mesa — the world’s largest flat-top mountain — as it towers over lush orchards and picturesque vineyards with tidy rows of grape vines are simply unforgettable.
-Break out your camera to capture wraparound panoramas of the Grand Valley and the Book Cliffs, sandstone mountains that resemble a shelf of books.
+Sights of the majestic Grand Mesa — the world’s largest flat-top mountain — as it towers over lush orchards and picturesque vineyards with tidy rows of grapevines are simply unforgettable.
+Break out your camera to capture wraparound panoramas of the Grand Junction and the Book Cliffs, sandstone mountains that resemble a shelf of books.